xueannafang/learn_chemdb/README.md

 - [search_mix_with_same_comp.py](https://github.com/xueannafang/learn_chemdb/blob/main/search_mix_with_same_comp.py)

 This part can search mixtures that contains multiple compounds of interests.
-For example, in certain cases we need to find compound mixtures with specific (useful) ingredients (I would call it..).
-The key step is to add "?cids_type=component" after the pugout block.
+For example, in certain cases we need to find compound mixtures with specific (useful) ingredients.
+The key step is to add ```?cids_type=component``` after the pugout block.

 - [write_multiple_molecule_into_sdf.py](https://github.com/xueannafang/learn_chemdb/blob/main/write_multiple_molecule_into_sdf.py)